 Eric Claypoole: Hexsign Artist (#13)

 227 Schock Road, Lenhartsville, Pa 19534

 610-562-8911, firstname.lastname@example.org, www.claypoolehexsigns.com

 Eric Claypoole is a traditional hex sign artist, creating art that dates back hundreds of years.
-By researching, lecturing and hand painting these cultural icons, he hope to preserve a heritage that is quickly becoming a lost art.
-Eric's work carries on a long family tradition: Johnny Claypoole, his father, began painting hexsigns in 1962, and he was taught by the legendary Johnny Ott, the self-proclaimed "Dr. of Hexology."
+By researching, lecturing and hand painting these cultural icons, he hopes to preserve a heritage that is quickly becoming a lost art.
+Eric's work carries on a long family tradition: Johnny Claypoole, his father, began painting hex signs in 1962, and he was taught by the legendary Johnny Ott, the self-proclaimed "Dr. of Hexology."